SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 This class should define accessors for its parameters, here for `formatterClass` and `contextClass`.
-The tests should use the tests instance variables and should not refer directly to the classes held by the instance variables.
+The tests should use the test instance variables and should not refer directly to the classes held by the instance variables.
 Else this would shortcut the idea of a parametrized test itself.

 Then we define the class method `testParameters` as follows.